AAAEEEE/covid19-sounds-neurips/README.md

 ## Dataset

-As introduced in the paper, for full data access, a DTA should be signed.
-Subsets of two evaluated tasks are also available on request.
+As introduced in the paper, for full data access, a DTA needs to be signed.
+Subsets used for two evaluated tasks are also available on request.

 Contact: covid-19-sounds@cl.cam.ac.uk